-- Whichever internet bidding platform you use, remember that registration is required for each individual auction, it is recommended that registration is completed an hour before the auction commences to ensure that bidding is authorised in time for the auction.
+- It is recommended that registration is completed two hours before the auction commences to ensure that bidding is authorised before the auction starts.

-General advice on Buying is available on request – please phone or email us using the Auction Enquiry form on each event.
+General advice on buying is available on request – please call or email us.

-For bidding queries – please see our Frequently Asked Questions or call.
+For other bidding queries – please see our Frequently Asked Questions or call us.

-For Payment & Collection Queries – please see our Payment & Collection Page or call.
+Payment & Collection Queries – please go to our Payment & Collection Page or call us.

 CITES: (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) is an international agreement between governments.
 Its aim is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.

 Halls are proud to adhere to the rules set out in the Government guidelines issued on: www.gov.uk/cites-imports-and-exports.
 If you have any queries regarding buying or selling any object which may be listed please obtain advice.